mMerlin/fritzing_pad_stretch/README.md

 * The radius of the circle is either (equivalent)
   * The pad width minus the (stroke width / 2)
   * The hole diameter plus the (stroke width / 2)
-* the radius of the outer arc of the pad is (pad width / 2)
+* The radius of the outer arc of the pad is (pad width / 2)
-* assuming pads sequencing from left to right
+* Assuming adjacent pads are horizontally offset
   * starting from the center of the circle, the offset to the start of the outer arc (semi-circle) of the pad, is:
     * x = ± (pad width / 2)
     * for a pad centered around the circle
       * y = ± (pad length - pad width) / 2
+    * with the pad offset so that one end just wraps the circle
+      * y = 0 (the centre of the pad ending arc is the same as the center of the circle), or
+      * y = pad length - pad width
-  * the offset to the end point of the other end of the outer circular are is:
+  * the offset from there to the end point of the other end of the outer circular arc is:
     * x = ± pad width
     * y = 0